4 Installation Guide

 - You are working on a Linux server.
-We are specifically using Ubuntu 20, but this guide should be consistent for most versions of Linux.
+We use Ubuntu 20.04 in this guide, but the steps should be consistent for most Linux distributions.

 - You have worked with the command line before.